rainu/backup2glacier/README.md

 ## Release History

+* 0.2.4
+    * delete the archive even if the archive id is empty
 * 0.2.3
     * ask for the password if no one is in the database and no corresponding argument is giving
 * 0.2.2